datafold/data-diff/README.md

   -c <columns to compare> \
   -w <filter condition>
 ```
+3. Set up your configuration

-Run `data-diff` with a `toml` configuration file.
-In the following example, we compare tables between MotherDuck(hosted DuckDB) and Snowflake using the hashdiff algorithm:
+You can use a `toml` configuration file to run your `data-diff` job.
+In this example, we compare tables between MotherDuck (hosted DuckDB) and Snowflake using the hashdiff algorithm:

 ```toml
 ## DATABASE CONNECTION ##